-The Platform is not held responsible for any snow removal associated with arrival at the holiday home.
-The lessor is obliged to inform and make tools for snow removal available to the lessee.
+The platform is not responsible for any snow removal associated with arrival at the holiday home.
+The lessor is obliged to inform and provide the lessee with snow removal equipment.

-The lessor is obliged to inform the lessor of any tollbooths that give access to the rented holiday home.
+The lessor is obliged to inform the lessee of any tollbooths that give access to the rented holiday home.

 3) Cleaning of the holiday home

 At Landfolk, the preparation and final cleaning of the holiday home must be included in the rental price shown to lessees on the Platform.
-As a lessor, you are responsible for making sure the holiday home is ready for the arrival of new guests and for cleaning the holiday home after the end of each rental agreement (see our guide to cleaning here).
+As a lessor, you are responsible for making sure the holiday home is ready for the arrival of new lessees and for cleaning the holiday home after the end of each rental agreement (see our guide to cleaning here).
 You set the price of the final cleaning and, therefore, the amount to be paid by the lessee.
 This amount will be included in the rental price shown.
-The amount for cleaning, minus the Landfolk fee (see section 5), is due to you as the lessor.
+The total amount for cleaning and rent, minus the Landfolk fee (see section 5), is due to you as the lessor.

 In some areas, Landfolk offers cleaning services, which means that Landfolk provides cleaning of the holiday home after the end of each rental agreement.
 Landfolk sets the price for this service and, thus, the amount to be paid by the lessee.
 This amount will be included in the rental price shown.
 The amount for cleaning is paid to Landfolk.
 See the cleaning guide that Landfolk follows here.
 Contact Landfolk if you wish to make use of this.

-However, the above does not mean that the lessee can leave the holiday home in any condition, as the lessee is obliged to return a tidy holiday home, and the lessee must, among other things:
+At the end of the rental agreement, the lessee is required to return a clean and tidy holiday home, and the lessee shall, among other things:

 - do the dishes